 Grants, charities and local funding

-Many operators made use of hospitality business grants, the furlough scheme and business rates relief during the height of coronavirus restrictions, but all of these schemes have since been withdrawn.
+Many operators made use of hospitality business grants, the furlough scheme and business rates relief during the height of covid restrictions, but all of these schemes have since been withdrawn.
 For those seeking out business grants for hospitality today, your best bet is probably a charity or your local council.

 If your business is already working to be sustainable, or you’re ready to make your business more green, you might be eligible for an environmental grant.
-Glasgow City Council is currently offering Green Business Grants, where you can get up to £10,000 to finance projects designed to manage waste, reduce emissions and be more energy-efficient.
-The West of England Combined Authority has offered a similar scheme too, so it’s worth finding your local council’s website and seeing what’s out there, as new programmes are constantly emerging.
+For example, Glasgow City Council is currently offering Green Business Grants, where you can get up to £10,000 to cover up to 50 per cent of the cost of projects designed to manage waste, reduce emissions and be more energy-efficient (the current deadline for applications is 20 November 2025, but there may be future iterations of the scheme).

 Business loans and other lending products

 There’s also the option of borrowing money from a bank or lender and paying it back over time.
 Hospitality business loans are generally for companies that are in a position to grow, but it all depends on your financial history and what you’re looking to achieve.
-Fortunately, these days there’s a wider variety of providers to choose from, including both high street banks and newer, alternative lenders like Kriya, Fleximize, Close Brothers and more, some of which may be able to provide funding more quickly than high street banks.

 There’s lots of reasons why a hospitality business owner might take out a loan, from keg and cask rentals to spreading the cost of a big stock purchase.
 If you’re looking to invest in a new piece of kitchen equipment, for example, you might consider asset finance, where you can get something big without spending a lot of money up-front, through hiring it or paying the purchase off over time.